Role Of Women During French Revolution

 Q: Did women gain any significant rights during the French Revolution?

 A: While women did not achieve full political equality during the Revolution, they did gain some important rights, such as access to divorce and increased educational opportunities.
-However, these gains were often short-lived and were later reversed under Napoleon.
+That said, these gains were often short-lived and were later reversed under Napoleon.

 Q: What was the significance of Olympe de Gouges' Declaration of the Rights of Woman and of the Female Citizen?